oro-os/link/README.md

 Firmware dependencies are under their respective licenses.

-The _Enter Command_ font used for text display is released CC-BY-4.0 by [Font End Dev (jeti)](https://fontenddev.com).
+The _Enter Command_ font used in part for text display is released CC-BY-4.0 by [Font End Dev (jeti)](https://fontenddev.com).